shahjadaarefin/Md_Shahjada_Arefin/projects/network-security-monitoring/README2.md

 During attack simulations:

-- 1.Start Wireshark.
+- i.
+Start Wireshark.
-- 2. Select the laboratory network interface.
+- ii.
+Select the laboratory network interface.
-- 3. Start packet capture.
+- iii.
+Start packet capture.
 - 4. Launch the attack from Kali.
 - 5. Stop the capture after the test.
 - 6. Save the capture as a .pcapng file.